PrefectHQ/prefect/docs/tutorial/deployments.md

 ## Why Workpools and Workers
 Easily running Prefect flows locally is great for testing and development purposes.
 But for production settings, Prefect provides you with the worker and work pool concepts to allow you to run flows in the environments best suited to their execution.

-Workers and work pools bridge the Prefect orchestration API with your execution environments in your cloud provider.
+Workers and work pools bridge the Prefect orchestration layer with the infrastructure the actual flows need to be executed on.

-You'll configure work pools on Prefect’s side.
-Workers are light-weight, long-running polling processes that you host in your execution environment.
+You can configure work pools within the Prefect UI or server.
+They prioritize the flows and respond to polling from the worker.
+Workers are light-weight, pieces of infrastructure where flows get executed.

 **Work Pools:**